By law you must register a baby's birth within 42 days.

 The baby does not need to be taken to the registration office to show that the birth has taken place.
 The local health authority or the hospital where the birth occurred will notify the Registrar of the birth.

-Parents not married to each other:
+If baby's parent's are not married to each other

 Other people who may register births: